RAPcores/rapcores/docs/dev.md

 SymbiYosys is used for formal verification of the code base.
 It can be run with:

-`make formal`
+`make formal BOARD=<board>`

-This command will create a `symbiyosys` directory in the project that contains all the logs and data from the verification.
+This command will create a `symbiyosys_<board>` directory in the `symbiyosys` directory contains all the logs and data from the verification.
 If an assert or cover fails, a `.vcd` file will be generated that will display the states of registers and wires that induced the failure.
 GTKWave is a useful program for viewing the `.vcd` files.

-The config for Symbiyosys is `symbiyosys.sby` in the root of the directory.
+The base config for Symbiyosys is `symbiyosys.sby` in the `symbiyosys` directory.
-The formal verification configuration file is `boards/formal_config.v`.
+Board specific defines are overlaid on top to ensure that each board configuration can be validated.

 ## Test Benches